Skip links

 The National Living Wage is being phased in between April 2016 and April 2020, with the aim of reaching 60% of median UK earnings by 2020.
 For over-25-year-old employees, the wage is projected to rise to at least £9 per hour by April 2020.

-This often isn’t just an hourly rate that staff are paid, but is a wage that can be offset and/or impacted by whether or not staff accommodation is provided as part the offer of employment.
+This often isn’t just an hourly rate that staff are paid, but is a wage that can be offset and/or impacted by whether or not staff accommodation is provided as part of the offer of employment.
 The rules on applying the accommodation are not new but are subject to changes which can incur extra costs and tax penalties if not managed properly.

 Ultimately, the wage you earn compared to the demands and hours required of the job is the thing to be comfortable with.
 The goal is for you to be able to take the type of time off that best suits your personal needs.
 Do you prefer predictable time off, the name given to the designated periods of time that consultants are required to take off, or do you prefer a varied or fluid work schedule?
-Long hours may be just fine for you or you might function at your top performance level on a shorter workday?
+Long hours may be just fine for you or you might function at your top performance level on a shorter workday.

 Article by Kathleen Hershner